-I’m a Californian and a mother of 3, currently living in Istanbul with my family .
-Urban city living doesn’t provide much storage (read apartments) so the collision of our move here, three kids, and apartment living really got me thinking more about organization and simplicity, two things I have always highly valued, but struggled to implement.
+I’m a Californian and a mother of 4, currently living in Istanbul with my family .
+I’ve been married for 10 years, to my college boyfriend, and we have been on an adventure living overseas with our family for 3 years.
+We relocated from a sunny suburban So Cal cul de sac, to a blustery 6 story Istanbul apartment in 2013.
+The weather and the urban environment have been our biggest adjustments.
+The food and the people are what make it easy to be here!
+Urban city living doesn’t provide much storage (read apartments) so the collision of our move here with 3 kids, and apartment living really got me thinking more about organization and simplicity, two things I have always highly valued, but struggled to implement.

 About The Thirty-Seven Piece Family Blog…

-It all started last Spring when I stumbled across the Un-fancy blog, of Caroline-Joy, who was dressing herself with only 37 pieces each season.
+Let’s head back to Spring of 2015, when I stumbled across the Un-fancy blog, of Caroline-Joy, who was dressing herself with only 37 pieces each season.
 She called this her “ capsule wardrobe”.
-The idea was so appealing, and she pulled it off so well!
-I tried it without the proper planning, and realized if I really wanted the things she cheered us on to embrace, (less=more, better items, less clutter etc etc,) I couldn’t do it half way.
+The idea was so attractive, and she pulled it off so well!
+I tried it without the proper planning, and realized if I really wanted the things she cheered us on to embrace, (less=more, better items, less clutter etc etc,) I needed a to plan better.
 Around the same time, I read Marie Kondo’s book on Tidying, and my unorganized ways (but organized inclinations) led me to the end of my rope.

 I followed this thought pattern to the end and now find myself uniform dressing/capsule dressing my whole family.

 I flourish in organization… but, developing organized systems are really hard for me.
-So here is my family’s try at dressing well, in a few pieces, each season.
-I am starting with my kids.
+So here is a look into my families minimalist journey, starting with what we wear.